Hydroquinone glucosyltransferase

-Thus, the two substrates of this enzyme are UDP-glucose and hydroquinone, whereas its two products are UDP and hydroquinone-O-beta-D-glucopyranoside.
+The two substrates of this enzyme characterised from Rauvolfia are hydroquinone and UDP-glucose.
+Its products are arbutin and uridine diphosphate (UDP).

 This enzyme belongs to the family of glycosyltransferases, specifically the hexosyltransferases.
 The systematic name of this enzyme class is UDP-glucose:hydroquinone-O-beta-D-glucosyltransferase.
 Other names in common use include arbutin synthase, and hydroquinone:O-glucosyltransferase.